-1.1 We are committed to safeguarding user privacy.
+1.1 We are committed to safeguarding the privacy of our users.

-1.2 This policy applies where we are acting as a data controller with respect to the personal data of our users; in other words, where we determine the purposes and means of the processing of that personal data.
+1.2 This policy applies where we are acting as a data controller with respect to the personal data of such persons; in other words, where we determine the purposes and means of the processing of that personal data.

-2.4 We may process information relating to our sponsor relationships, including sponsor contact information (“sponsor relationship data").
-The sponsor relationship data may include your name, your employer, your job title or role, your contact details, and information contained in communications between us and you or your employer.
-The source of the sponsor relationship data is you or your employer.
-The sponsor relationship data may be processed for the purposes of managing our relationships with sponsors, communicating with sponsors, keeping records of those communications and promoting our products and services to sponsors.
-The legal basis for this processing is our legitimate interests, namely the proper management of our sponsor relationships.
+2.5 We may process information relating to our sponsor relationships ("sponsor relationship data").
+The sponsor relationship data may include your name, the name of your business or employer, your job title or role, your contact details, your classification / categorisation within our sponsor relationship management system and information contained in or relating to communications between us and you, or between us and your employer.
+The source of the sponsor relationship data is you and/or your employer.

-2.5 We may process information relating to transactions that you enter into with us ("transaction data").
-The transaction data may include your contact details and the transaction details.
-The transaction data may be processed for the purpose of supplying the purchased services and keeping proper records of those transactions.
-The legal basis for this processing is the proper administration of our website and business.
+2.7 We may process information relating to transactions, including purchases of services, that you enter into with us and/or through our website ("transaction data").
+The transaction data may include your name, your contact details, your payment details and the transaction details.
+The source of the transaction data is you and/or our payment services provider.

-2.6 We may process information contained in or relating to any communication that you send to us ("correspondence data").
-The correspondence data may include the communication content and metadata associated with the communication.
-The correspondence data may be processed for the purposes of communicating with you and record-keeping.
-The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business and communications with users.
+2.8 We may process information contained in or relating to any communication that you send to us or that we send to you ("communication data").
+The communication data may include the communication content and metadata associated with the communication.

 2.10 Please do not supply any other person's personal data to us, unless we prompt you to do so.